 2017: Berks, Bedford, Bradford, Butler, Columbia, Cumberland, Fulton, Lawrence, McKean, Montour, Northumberland, Schuylkill, Sullivan, Warren, and York.

-If you are a homeowner and have questions regarding the disposal of tires, batteries, homeowner pesticides, oil, paint, etc., please see DEP’s Household Hazardous Waste Program
+CHEMSWEEP is not designed as a homeowner-oriented pesticide disposal program.
+If you are a homeowner wishing to disposal of home and garden pesticides or other household waste items like used oil, paint, solvents, cleaners, etc., please see DEP's Household Hazardous Waste Program

 or contact your county solid waste authority.